jawood25/Group-Design-Project-Group-5/README.md

 In the backend directory, run **pip install -r requirements.txt**

-In the backend directory, run **python app.py**.
+Then, run **python app.py**.
 This is a server-side, which is listening at 3001.

 In the frontend directory, run **npm install**.